geertjanw/ojet-training/README.md

 In the above, look at the JS documentation, the description, variations, etc.

-3. Here is a simple ojDataGrid, copy it into the 'Dashboard.html' file:
+2. Here is a simple ojDataGrid, a simplified version of the above references.
+Copy it below and paste it into the 'Dashboard.html' file in your application:

 ```html #button { border: none; }
 <oj-data-grid